Share Ross

 Sharon June "Share" Ross (formerly Pedersen; born Sharon June Howe; March 21, 1963 in Glencoe, Minnesota) is an American musician.
-She was the bass player of the female hard rock band, Vixen, from whom she has been on hiatus since February 2022.
+She was the bassist, and high-harmony vocalist of the female glam metal/hard rock band, Vixen, from whom she has been on hiatus since February 2022.

 Music career

 Ross joined Vixen in 1987, replacing Pia Maiocco, and remained with the band until 1992.
 While in Vixen, as a side project, she co-formed the supergroup, Contraband, releasing only one album in 1991.
 When Vixen reunited in 1997, she declined as she and her husband, Bam had formed the group, Bubble.

-In 1997, legendary Texas blues guitarist Denny Freeman, (Bob Dylan, Jimmie Vaughan, Taj Mahal), invited Ross to play bass for his album A Tone For My Sins.
+In 1997, Denny Freeman invited Ross to play bass for his album, A Tone for my Sins.

 In 1999, Ross and her husband Bam co-wrote the songs on Jesse Camp's debut album, Jesse & The 8th Street Kidz.

 The first Bubble album was Ross on guitar and lead vocals, Bam on drums along with Brent Muscat, guitar and Eric Stacy, bass of Faster Pussycat.
 Bubble won Song of the Year in the John Lennon Songwriting Contest in 2000 with their song, Sparkle Star.
 It was also featured in the film starring Daryl Hannah, Dancing at the Blue Iguana.

 In 2003, Ross toured with her husband's band, The Dogs D'Amour, and opened up for Alice Cooper on a European tour.
 She contributed to two albums that were released in 2000 for his band before the couple left the group after the tour.

+In 2004, she and most well-known lineup of Vixen did briefly reunite to perform for VH1's Bands Reunited.

 In 2006, Ross became the host and co-producer of the now-defunct video podcast Rock n Roll TV, an online show which featured up-and-coming punk/garage/rock bands and rock news, and in 2010, she played for one night only in a cover band L.A.
 Nookie, with future Vixen bandmate, Femme Fatale's Lorraine Lewis on vocals, to support Ratt at the latter's party for the release of their seventh and most recent album Infestation.
 As Share Pedersen, Ross recorded with Ratt's former drummer Bobby Blotzer on Contraband's lone, self-titled album.